 “Jessica Karuhanga’s work merges investigations and stunning recreations of the multiple meanings of Blackness within the Black Diaspora with Black uses of digital technology.
 In her proposal, Karuhanga envisioned of new modes of Black communal survival and futurity.
 Her project BLACK EXHALE (2020) is “an extension of [her] on-going investment with digital media archives.”
 The world of DMs, voice notes, and mutual care she describes evokes the work of Fred Moten and discourses around fugitivity and maronnage.
 Karuhanga works in the digital hold.
 The Black web of affinity she seeks to create makes visible Black forms of kinship and care even as she plans for its own obsolescence and ability to withhold from public audiences.
 In Black Studies, the Digital Humanities is a new horizon whose edges have been outlined by Black feminist scholars like Safiya Noble and Ruha Benjamin.
 With this SpokenWeb residency, Karuhanga brings Black Canadian experimental sound art into closer dialogue with these bristling intellectual movements and conversations.
 It is thrilling to know that work like Jessica’s will be supported by SpokenWeb.”

-jamilah malika is a Nigerian Indo-Trinidadian writer who takes text off page using sound, video, textile, photocopies, objects at times combined as installation.
+jamilah malika is a Nigerian Indo-Trinidadian artist and writer who takes text off page using sound, video, textile, photocopies, objects at times combined as installation.
 Whether embroidering yaki ponytail hair on burlap or mounting paper sculpture, she thinks through black womanhood with care.
 Her work has played or shown from Berlin to Chicago and across Canada including Contemporary Field Gallery (Vancouver,) Circuit Gallery (Toronto) and Artscape (Peterborough).

 During her residency, jamilah malika hopes to build an online archive highlighting (mostly) black women sound artists across Canada to provide inspiration and representation for future sound art from black femmes across Turtle Island.